-Material and Methods: First pregnancy serum samples were retrieved from Finnish Maternity Cohort serum bank for the subcohort of 8.000 women stratified by calendar years (1983-1989, 1990-1996, 1997-2003) and age at time of sample withdrawal (14-22 and 23-28 years).
-C. trachomatis antibodies were determined using standard MOMP peptide ELISA.
-The spatio-temporal variation of C. trachomatis seroprevalence rates was visualized by a series of maps.
+Materials and methods: First pregnancy serum samples were retrieved from the Finnish Maternity Cohort serum bank for the subcohort of 8000 women stratified by calendar years (1983–1989, 1990–1996, 1997–2003) and age at time of sample withdrawal (14–22 and 23–28 years).
+C trachomatis antibodies were determined using standard major outer membrane protein peptide ELISA.
+The spatiotemporal variation of C trachomatis seroprevalence rates was visualised by a series of maps.

-Results: A decreasing C. trachomatis seroprevalence trend from 1983 to 2003 was seen for both among under 23 years of age (20.8% to 10.6%) and among 23-28-year-old women (19.1% to 12.5%).
-Constant clusters were seen around the largest cities and in eastern Finland although the seroprevalence rates were generally decreasing throughout the country.
+Results: A decreasing C trachomatis seroprevalence trend from 1983 to 2003 was seen for both women under 23 years of age (20.8% to 10.6%) and 23–28-year-old women (19.1% to 12.5%).
+Constant clusters were seen around the largest cities and in eastern Finland although seroprevalence rates were generally decreasing throughout the country.

-Conclusions: Only a few population-based serologic studies have been undertaken about C. trachomatis epidemiology over time.
-In Finland the seroprevalence of C. trachomatis is decreasing all over the country, albeit with small clusters remaining.
+Conclusions: Only a few population-based serological studies have been undertaken on C trachomatis epidemiology over time.
+In Finland the seroprevalence of C trachomatis is decreasing all over the country, albeit with small clusters remaining.

 Statistics from Altmetric.com

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.